All About Triplets – How to Count and Play Triplet Rhythms

 One note of the triplet has a larger role in communicating the rhythm than the others.

-The downbeat (the note on the beginning of the beat), is in the same place regardless of whether we’re playing 8ths, 16ths or triplets.
+The downbeat (the note at the beginning of the beat), is in the same place regardless of whether we’re playing a quarter note, eighth notes, sixteenth notes, or triplets.

 It’s on the second note that we learn of the triplet.